Plymouth Congregational Church

 Erected 2005 by Louis Joliet Chapter, National Society Daughters of the American Revolution.

 Location.
 41° 36.519′ N, 88° 12.195′ W. Marker is in Plainfield, Illinois, in Will County.
-Marker is at the intersection of Lockport Street and Illinois Street, on the right when traveling west on Lockport Street.
-Touch for map.
+Marker is at the intersection of Lockport Street and Touch for map.
+Marker is at or near this postal address: 24022 Lockport Street, Plainfield IL 60544, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Opera House Block Building Landmark (within shouting distance of this marker); Masonic Block Building Landmark (about 400 feet away, measured in a direct line); Downtown Historic District (about 500 feet away); The Development of Downtown Plainfield (about 600 feet away); Plainfield House (approx. 0.2 miles away); a different marker also named Plainfield House (approx. 0.2 miles away); Boxcars (approx. 0.4 miles away); Caboose (approx. 0.4 miles away).
 Touch for a list and map of all markers in Plainfield.